 Indeed, the quality and depth of the course covered at ICOM is outstanding.
 Rooted in the Classical Texts (NanJing, Huan Di Nei Jing Ling Shu & Su Wen, The Great Compendium…), ICOM's teaching is true to the origin of the profession, yet informed with modern practice.

 ICOM taught me techniques and theories very few places around the world can teach: in particular, Wu Yun Liu Qi, also know as the 5 Breadths and 6 Qi, or the Stems and Branches, from which come many theories used in Traditional Chinese Medicine and in FengShui.

 During my training at ICOM, I took a gap year to study Advanced Sports Massage, Body Massage and Aromatherapy.
-Today I keep learning every day, and I make sure to keep training and add to my skills.
-For instance, I am now also qualified to use kinesiology taping, or Battlefield (Ear) Acupuncture.
+Today I keep learning every day, and I make sure to keep training and add to my skills, as attested by the list above.